Preparing documentation for the European Court of Human Rights: Org Mode, pdftk and Latex to the rescue

 https://www.echr.coe.int/apply-to-the-court

-The application form is a pdf, where you have to fill the appropriate information.
-It can be downloaded from several links, depending on the language you will use to initiate the proceeding.
+The application form is a pdf.
+It can be downloaded from several links, depending on the language that you will use to initiate the proceeding.
 This is the link for the English language form:

 https://www.echr.coe.int/documents/d/echr/application_form_eng

-Once you have downloaded it, it is worth mentioning the admonition you will find at the right top part of the form in red font colour and inside a frame with also red borders.
+Once you have downloaded it, it is worth mentioning the admonition you will find at the right top part of the form.
+It is written inside a red coloured line frame, in a red colour font.
 It states:

 Please note that this form will work correctly only with Adobe Reader 9 Upwards (download available from www.adobe.com).